InterlaceProject/ASIMDockerEnvironment/README.md

 ## Install

-  * install virtual box
   * install docker
   * install git (including git bash for windows)

 ## Before First Execution

-In order to configure the environment like building the docker container and fetching the ASIM specifications, execute the following script
+In order to configure the environment, execute the following script

 ```bash
 configure
 ```

-This will generate a docker container image called **asim**
+This will generate a docker container image called **asim** where all the necessary frameworks are build and prepared for execution of the specifications.

 ## Execute Specification